JamesWoolfenden/full-fast-fail/README.md

 - Tfsec You are running a locally built version of tfsec.
 - Kics Keeping Infrastructure as Code Secure 1.4.9
 ```

 This currently shows that Tfsec is currently crashing on some tf code.
+So im building the lastest TFsec to see if that works better.

 Check out the cumulative totals in each folder: <https://github.com/JamesWoolfenden/full-fast-fail/blob/main/summary.md>

 Or if you only interested in Terraform <https://github.com/JamesWoolfenden/full-fast-fail/blob/main/terraform/summary.md>